KernelTuner/kernel_tuner/INSTALL.rst

 Installing Python Packages
 --------------------------

-Note that when you are using a native Python installation, the `pip` commands used to install dependencies probably require `sudo` rights.
+Note that when you are using a native Python installation, the `pip` command used Kernel Tuner and its dependencies probably require `sudo` rights.

 Sudo rights are typically not required when using Miniconda or virtual environments.
+You could also use the `--user` option of `pip` to install into your home directory, this requires that your home directory is on your `$PYTHONPATH` environment variable.

-The following command will install all required dependencies:
+The following command will install Kernel Tuner together with the required dependencies:

 .. code-block:: bash

-    pip install -r requirements.txt
+    pip install kernel_tuner

 There are also optional dependencies, explained below.

 CUDA and PyCUDA
 ---------------

-Installing CUDA and PyCUDA is optional, because you may want to only use the Kernel Tuner for tuning OpenCL or C kernels.
+Installing CUDA and PyCUDA is optional, because you may want to only use Kernel Tuner for tuning OpenCL or C kernels.

 If you want to use the Kernel Tuner to tune